Testing Multi-Subroutine Quantum Programs: From Unit Testing to Integration Testing: Introduction

 Overall, our contributions lay a solid foundation for testing multi-subroutine quantum programs, providing researchers and practitioners with valuable insights, guidelines, and practical techniques to ensure the correctness and reliability of quantum software systems.

 The rest of the paper is organized as follows.
 Section~\ref{sec:related-work} provides an overview of the current work on testing quantum programs, highlighting their limitations.
 In Section~\ref{sec:background}, fundamental concepts of quantum computation are introduced.
 Section~\ref{sec:properties} focuses on the properties of multi-subroutine quantum programs and their implications on testing tasks, serving as a starting point for this paper.
-The overall testing process for multi-subroutine quantum programs is proposed in Section~\ref{sec:OverallProcess}, with detailed discussions on unit testing in Section~\ref{sec:UnitTest} and integration testing in Section~\ref{sec:Integration}, including testing practices.
+Detailed discussions on unit testing are provided in Section~\ref{sec:UnitTest} and integration testing in Section~\ref{sec:Integration}, including testing practices.
 The evaluation of our proposed testing processes and methods, along with case studies, is presented in Section~\ref{sec:evaluation} and Section~\ref{sec:casestudy}, respectively.
-Section~\ref{sec:conclusion} concludes the paper, offering a brief summary and prospects for future work.
+Section~\ref{sec:conclusion} concludes the paper, offering a summary and prospects for future work.